Contagious Interview: Evolution of VS Code and Cursor Tasks Infection Chains - Part 1

 });

 The REALTEKAUDIO environment variable carries the encoded command-line argument from the batch script through to the Python payload, masquerading as Realtek audio software.
-Additionally, the path .well-known/pki-validation/ in the download URL mimics a location commonly used for SSL certificate validation.
+Additionally, the path .well-known/pki-validation/ in the download URL mimics a location commonly used for PKI validation.

 Detection Opportunities